Script Listeners

 Create a Script Listener

-Choose from either ScriptRunner Add-On User or Current User as the user you wish to run the listener for in As This User.
+9. Choose from either ScriptRunner Add-On User or Current User as the user you wish to run the listener from the Run code as: drop-down options.
 Script Listeners can make requests to Jira using either user.

-The Script Context is a set of parameters/code variables that are automatically available in your script to provide contextual data for the script listeners.
-They are displayed immediately above the code editor beneath the Show Me link.
+The Script Context is a set of parameters/code variables automatically available in your script to provide contextual data for the script listeners.
 The parameters and variables in the Script Context are different for each Listener Event.
 Event-specific Script Context parameters and variables are listed here for each event.

 Common parameters in the Script Context for all the events are: